haffiirfan/SafetyIQ-Intelligent-Construction-Site-Safety-Monitoring-Incidental-System/README.md

                 └─────────────────────────┘                         └───────────────────────┘
 ```

-All services (PostgreSQL, backend, frontend) are orchestrated via **Docker Compose** for reproducible, one-command deployment — no manually-managed local environment, no "works on my machine."
+All services (PostgreSQL, backend, frontend) are orchestrated via **Docker Compose** for reproducible, one-command deployment, no manually-managed local environment, no "works on my machine."

 ---